Qualcomm-AI-research/geometric-algebra-transformer/README.md

 @inproceedings{dehaan2023euclidean,
-  title = {Euclidean, Projective, Conformal: Choosing a Geometric Algebra for Equivariant Transformers}, author = {Pim de Haan and Taco Cohen and Johann Brehmer}, booktitle = {Proceedings of The 27th International Conference on Artificial Intelligence and Statistics}, year = {2024}, volume = {27}, eprint = {2311.04744},
+  title = {Euclidean, Projective, Conformal: Choosing a Geometric Algebra for Equivariant Transformers}, author = {Pim de Haan and Taco Cohen and Johann Brehmer}, booktitle = {Proceedings of the 27th International Conference on Artificial Intelligence and Statistics}, year = {2024}, volume = {27}, eprint = {2311.04744},